- An Advance Care Directive (ACD) should be done when you update your Will, estate plan or near end of life

 Outline your appointed substitute decision-maker

-The decision maker you select will make decisions on your behalf and should follow your directions in the ACD around any of the above areas, but not financial decisions.
+The decision-maker you select will make decisions on your behalf and should follow your directions in the ACD around any of the above areas, but cannot make financial decisions.

 Depending on the State or Territory you live in, your Advance Care Directive will have different effects or regulations to follow.

-For example, in South Australia, your ACD will proceed over any documentation for an Enduring Power of Guardianship, a Medical Power of Attorney or an Anticipatory Direction, while New South Wales has different rules around an Advance Care Directive, which requires someone to have full capacity to be created, and an Advance Care Plan, which only requires limited capacity to be created and doesn't have to be followed.
+For example, in South Australia, your ACD will proceed over any documentation for an Enduring Power of Guardianship, a Medical Power of Attorney or an Anticipatory Direction, while New South Wales has different rules around an Advance Care Directive that includes Enduring Guardian documents within your ACD.

 Head to the Advance Care Planning Australia website to find out what State or Territory laws apply to you.